 Hypocalcemia is more common in babies who are premature or who have a low birth weight.

 This is because their parathyroid glands are less mature.
-It can also occur in babies
+Babies whose growth has

 What are the symptoms of hypocalcemia in the newborn?